 It does this through a process called lipolysis, which breaks clumps of fat into fatty acids that your muscles can use as energy.
 In visceral fat, lipolysis occurs at an unusually high rate.
 It’s an ongoing process of deconstruction and reconstruction that keeps your bloodstream flooded with fat.
 This high concentration of fat compounds can bog down your liver and jack up LDL cholesterol and triglyceride levels.

 The big problem today is that our bodies still hold onto visceral fat even though we no longer starving cavemen.
 “Those fat depots are no longer useful,” says Dr Karpe.
-“It comes at a price to have such easily mobilized fat.”
-But regular exercise can help neutralize those cardiovascular risks, says Dr Karpe.
+“It comes at a price to have such easily mobilised fat.”
+But regular exercise can help neutralise those cardiovascular risks, says Dr Karpe.
 When you put your muscles to work, they release enzymes pluck circulating triglycerides from the blood and burn them off as fuel, which can help clear danger from your arteries.

-Body fat below the waist is not as dangerous.
+Hidden fat fact #2: Body fat below the waist is not as dangerous.

 Visceral fat is threat for another reason: it’s highly susceptible to inflammation.
 “As the amount of stored fat increases, it triggers a cellular response designed to recruit immune cells,” says Dr Michael Swartz, director of the diabetes and obesity centre of excellence at the University of Washington.
 This leads to inflammation and can lead to insulin resistance and has a host of diseases associated with metabolic syndrome.